My sales manager and I were on the interstate on the way to visit a prospect who he’d been trying to close for a long, long time.

 Too many things I couldn’t control.
 Too many ridiculous expectations from those who only cared about hitting targets.

-Too much pressure to fit into that round hole.
+Too much pressure for me as a square peg to fit into that round hole.

 We visited the prospect, and just as suspected, despite our best efforts and the best pricing we could offer, they weren’t going to close.